teymour-aldridge/puzzle_engine/README.md

 - **Network Mazes**, a type of maze that consists of a randomly generated network of nodes.
 ### Ciphers
 - **Caesar**, A simple cipher where each letter is shifted by a fixed number of positions in the alphabet.
 - **Vigenere**, A simple cipher where each character is encrypted using a corresponding shift from the keyword.
+### Chess
+- **Chess Engine** — A fully functional chess board supporting move validation, piece movement, and board visualization.
 ---

 ## 🚀 Features